The Hot Mess of AI: How Does Misalignment Scale With Model Intelligence and Task Complexity?: Experiments

-\looseness-1 \textbf{Discussion: Task complexity.} Sorting questions by reasoning length implicitly selects for \emph{task difficulty} (see accuracies in Fig.~\ref{fig:gpqa_frontier_accuracy} and ~\ref{fig:gpqa_qwen3_accuracy}), suggesting incoherence is higher when making mistakes on more complex tasks.
+\looseness-1 \textbf{Discussion: Task complexity.} Sorting questions by reasoning length implicitly selects for \emph{task difficulty} (see accuracies in Fig.~\ref{fig:gpqa_frontier_accuracy} and ~\ref{fig:gpqa_qwen3_accuracy}), suggesting error-incoherence is higher when making mistakes on more complex tasks.
 While perhaps unsurprising, this is an important experimental observation.
 In fact, for frontier models, our setup asks models for probability estimates of choice correctness (see Appx.~\ref{appx:experimental_details_mcq}), \ie we give them an option to express uncertainty.
 We revisit task complexity in the next section and Section~\ref{sec:action_complexity}.

-\textbf{Natural overthinking and incoherence.} Irrespective of task complexity, we show how long reasoning and action sequences lead to larger incoherence in Fig.~\ref{fig:natural_variation}.
+\textbf{Natural overthinking and error-incoherence.} Irrespective of task complexity, we show how long reasoning and action sequences lead to larger error-incoherence in Fig.~\ref{fig:natural_variation}.
 For each question, we assign response samples to either of two groups: those below and those above the median reasoning length for this specific question for \gpqa{}, and the median number of actions for this task in \swe{}.
 The incoherence is substantially higher for the second group for both benchmarks.
-Notably, the average accuracy and \swe{}-score (shown in Fig.~\ref{fig:action_complexity}) is similar between groups, but the effect of the natural variation on incoherence is much larger than reasoning budgets (Fig.~\ref{fig:error_correction_budgets}).
+Notably, the average accuracy and \swe{}-score (shown in Fig.~\ref{fig:action_complexity}) is similar between groups, but the effect of the natural variation on error-incoherence is much larger than reasoning budgets (Fig.~\ref{fig:error_correction_budgets}).

 \textbf{Further results.} We provide more analyses for \gpqa{} in Appx.~\ref{appx:more_results_perf_overview}, with reasoning length correlations in Appx.~\ref{appx:more_results_correlations}.
 Results for MWE are in Appx.~\ref{appx:more_results_mwe}, and results for \swe{} in Appx.~\ref{appx:more_results_swe}.